 Device manager is a centralized tool to configure and manage all the hardware recognized by Windows operating system.
-As a part of MMC (Microsoft Management Console), the device manager provides you a master list of hardware components and ports attached to the computer system.
-This utility is available in all the versions of Windows starting from Windows 98, ME, Vista, XP, Windows 7, 8.1, and Windows 10.
-Device manager is a handy tool to troubleshoot most of the hardware conflicts, driver issues and much more.
+As a part of MMC (Microsoft Management Console), the device manager provides you with a master list of hardware components and ports attached to the computer system.
+This utility is available in all versions of Windows starting from Windows 98, ME, Vista, XP, Windows 7, 8.1, and Windows 10.
+Device manager is a handy tool to troubleshoot most of the hardware conflicts, driver issues, and much more.

 Purpose of Device Manager

 The device manager provides a centralized platform to view all the built-in and connected hardware devices and accessories.
-From the view menu from the top, you have the option to select from” view by type” or “view by connection”.
+From the view menu from the top, you have the option to select” view by type” or “view by connection”.
 The menu also allows you to view all the hidden devices in windows OS.